LAS VEGAS (KLAS) — Sweeping powers to limit residential water use are part of legislation introduced last week in Carson City.

 The federal government formally declared a water shortage in August 2021, so if the bill becomes law, the effect would be immediate.

-The loose measurement of 0.5 acre-feet of water translates literally to 162,925.5 gallons — well below the average usage of homes here.
+The loose measurement of 0.5 acre-feet of water translates literally to 162,925.5 gallons — well above the average usage of homes here.
 The Las Vegas Valley Water District in 2018 said the average home uses just over 100,000 gallons a year.
 An acre-foot has been described generally as enough water for two to three homes for a year.
 That’s a description used around the country, and not specific to the desert climate of Southern Nevada.

 AB220 also formally establishes a new power for SNWA’s general manager: the authority to restrict water usage during certain water emergencies and shortages.
 SNWA’s board of directors would review the decision before it goes into place.